 " My pellet stove makes big flames ", " too many flames in my stove ", " why does my stove produce huge flames? "...many users complain about abnormally large flames from their pellet stoves or pellet stoves.
-These oversized flames are not only detrimental to the efficiency of the heating system, but also dangerous.
+As well as undermining the efficiency of the heating system, these oversized flames are dangerous.

-In this article, we explain why your pellet stove produces too big flames, and then offer you tips to solve the problem.
+In this article, we'll explain why your pellet stove produces flames that are too big, and then suggest some tips for solving the problem.

 Color, size and shape of the flame

 The pellet stove is a heating device that uses compressed wood pellets as an energy source to produce flames.
-The question we are interested in here is: what are the characteristics of the ideal flame?
+The question that interests us here is: what are the characteristics of the ideal flame? ?
 It's simple: we're going to talk about the color, size and shape of the flame.
-Let's explore this in a little more detail.
+Let's explore all this in a little more detail.

 Let's start with the color of the flame.
-Under normal conditions, it should be blue to bluish-yellow, indicating complete and efficient combustion of the wood pellets.
-A flame of this color indicates that combustion is occurring at an optimal temperature, which ensures high energy efficiency and reduced emissions.
+Under normal conditions, it should range from blue to bluish-yellow, indicating complete and efficient combustion of the wood pellets.
+A flame of this color shows that combustion is taking place at optimum temperature, ensuring high energy efficiency and reduced pollutant emissions.

-The size and shape of the ideal flame depends on the settings of your pellet stoveIt also depends on the model you have.
-Generally, the flame should be moderate in size, stable and well distributed in the combustion chamber.
+The size and shape of the ideal flame depend on the settings of your pellet stove.It also depends on the model you have.
+Generally speaking, the flame should be moderate in size, stable and well distributed in the combustion chamber.

 The quality of the combustion

-The combustion quality in a pellet stove can be influenced by several factors, starting with the quality of the pellets, the air supply and the stove setting.
-Good quality pellets have a low moisture content, a high density of raw materials (especially wood chips and sawdust), a uniform size and a regular cylindrical shape.
-They must also be free of contaminants and harmful additives.
-Failure to do so will result in incomplete combustion and you will likely see excessive soot deposits.
+Combustion quality in a pellet stove can be influenced by a number of factors, starting with pellet quality, air supply and stove settings.
+Good quality pellets have a low moisture content, a high density of raw materials (wood chips and sawdust in particular), a uniform size and a regular cylindrical shape.
+They must also be free from contaminants and harmful additives.
+Failure to do so will result in incomplete combustion and excessive soot deposits.

-Optimal combustion also requires a good adjusting the airflow of your pellet stove.
-The air supply can be impacted by burner fouling, which in turn will lead to overly large flames.
-If the lack of oxygen impacts the quality of combustion, the excess air tends to cool the flame, reducing the efficiency of the stove.
+Optimal combustion also requires a good adjusting the airflow on your pellet stove.
+Air supply can be affected by burner clogging, which in turn leads to excessively large flames.
+While the lack of oxygen impacts combustion quality, excess air tends to cool the flame, reducing stove efficiency.

-Finally, keep in mind that incorrect or inappropriate settings of your pellet stove (auger speed, heating power, air supply ...) can affect the quality of combustion and produce large flames.
-Hence the importance of adjusting your pellet stove according to the size of the room to be heated, referring to the technical data of your pellet stove and the advice of your installer.
+Finally, bear in mind that incorrect or inappropriate settings on your pellet stove (auger speed, heating power, air supply, etc.) can affect combustion quality and produce large flames.
+Hence the importance of adjusting your pellet stove according to the size of the room to be heated, by referring to the technical data for your pellet stove and the advice of your installer.

 Good maintenance of the pellet stove = optimal flame

-" My pellet stove does not heat enough ", " my pellet stove heats too much "...often these problems are the result of a lack of maintenance of the furnace.
+" My pellet stove doesn't heat enough ", " my pellet stove heats up too much "...often, these problems result from a lack of maintenance on the heating appliance.

-You are probably not learning anything by telling you that regular maintenance of your pellet stove is essential to ensure its proper functioning, prolong its life and ensure your safety.
-It is also what keeps the flame normal, ensuring optimal energy efficiency.
-But how to maintain a pellet stove in the rules of the art?
+We're probably not telling you anything when we say that regular maintenance of your pellet stove is essential to ensure its smooth operation, prolong its life and ensure your safety.
+It also helps maintain a normal flame, ensuring optimum energy efficiency.
+But how to maintain a pellet stove to the highest standards?
 The answer in a few key points:

-- Cleaning the burner and combustion chamber, regularly removing ashes and combustion residues to prevent soot build-up and maintain a good quality flame;
+- Clean burner and combustion chamber, regularly removing ashes and combustion residues to prevent soot build-up and maintain good flame quality;

-- Checking and cleaning of the flue pipe (which must be well dimensioned) for a good expulsion of smoke and combustion gases;
+- Check and clean the flue pipe (which must be correctly sized) to ensure that smoke and combustion gases are properly expelled;

-- Inspect and replace gaskets, especially those around the door and vent, for signs of wear or damage;
+- Inspect and replace seals, especially those around the door and flue, for signs of wear or damage;

-- Regular checking and cleaning of the auger and pellet tank to prevent blockages and ensure a constant supply of pellets.
+- Regular inspection and cleaning of the auger and pellet tank to prevent blockages and ensure a constant supply of pellets.

-In addition to regular maintenance, ideally performed on a weekly basis, it is essential to perform a more thorough annual maintenance of the device.
+In addition to regular maintenance, ideally carried out on a weekly basis, it is essential to carry out more extensive annual maintenance on the appliance.
 This has been mandatory in EU countries since 2009.
-In France, for example, the annual maintenance of the pellet stove must be carried out by an RGE certified professional, for obvious safety reasons.
-This maintenance is highly recommended in autumn, to ensure the optimal functioning of the equipment in winter.
+In France, for example, annual pellet stove maintenance must be carried out by an RGE-certified professional, for obvious safety reasons.
+Maintenance is highly recommended in autumn, to ensure optimum operation of the equipment in winter.

-As you can see, poor maintenance of your pellet stove can lead to a decrease in heating efficiency, an increase in pollutant emissions, the production of large flames, and even fire risks!
+As you can see, poor maintenance of your pellet stove can lead to a reduction in heating efficiency, an increase in pollutant emissions, the production of large flames, and even the risk of fire!

-Neglecting the maintenance of your pellet stove will cause the burner and the combustion chamber to clog.
-Indeed, the lack of maintenance will encourage the accumulation of ashes, combustion residues and soot (the pellet stove fills with black soot), which causes air openings to become clogged and oxygen supply to be reduced, reducing the efficiency of the unit.
-In addition, excessive clogging often leads to overheating of the stove components, accelerating wear and tear on the parts that make up the stove and increasing the risk of fire.
+Neglecting to maintain your pellet stove means clogging the burner and combustion chamber.
+In fact, lack of maintenance will encourage the accumulation of ash, combustion residues and soot (the pellet stove fills with black soot), leading to clogged air openings and a reduced oxygen supply, which adversely affects the efficiency of the appliance.
+In addition, excessive clogging often leads to overheating of stove components, accelerating wear and tear and increasing the risk of fire.

-In addition, inadequate flue cleaning can lead to the accumulation of creosote, a highly flammable by-product of wood pellet combustion.
-Creosote tends to clog the flue, reducing the stove's ability to properly vent flue gases and smoke.
-Result the fumes are forced back into the room, posing a risk of carbon monoxide poisoning.
+In addition, insufficient cleaning of flue pipes can lead to the accumulation of creosote, a highly flammable by-product of wood pellet combustion.
+Creosote tends to clog the flue, reducing the stove's ability to properly evacuate flue gases and smoke.
+Results the fumes are forced back into the room, posing a risk of carbon monoxide poisoning.

-Large flames in the pellet stove: what solutions?
+Large flames in the pellet stove: what can be done?

-As we told you, the quality of the pellets plays a key role in the performance of the combustion and the production of great flames.
+As we said, pellet quality plays a key role in combustion performance and the production of great flames.
 But how to choose quality pellets ?
-First of all, make sure that the pellets comply with international quality standards, such as the ENplus standard or the DINplus standard, the reference in this field.
-These standards guarantee that the pellets have a low moisture content, high density and energy content, good mechanical strength and density, the origin of the wood...
+First of all, make sure your pellets comply with international quality standards, such as ENplus or DINplus, the benchmark in this field.
+These standards guarantee that pellets have low moisture content, high density and energy content, good mechanical strength and density, the origin of the wood...

-In the EU, the criteria for choosing "A1" pellets for domestic heating are governed by the EN 15 961-2 standard (corresponding to the international standard EN ISO 17 225-2).
+In the EU, the criteria for choosing "A1" pellets for domestic heating are governed by standard EN 15 961-2 (corresponding to the international standard EN ISO 17 225-2).
 For a pellet to comply with this standard, it requires, among other things: